A Giant List Of Common Social Fears

 This one is fairly common.
 There are a lot of people who instinctively cringe whenever their phone rings.
-There are a couple of different types of fear that come from it.
-The first is when people fear having to make conversation on the phone.
+There are a couple of sub-fears.
+The first is when people are afraid of having to make conversation on the phone.
 It's just them and the other person's voice, and they feel very on the spot and worry about an awkward silence developing.
 They may also not be sure of the unwritten rules for phone conversations, and want to avoid a situation such as needing to hang up and get back to work, but the other person is still talking away.

-A second common phone-related fear is of having to leave a message for someone.
+A second phone-related fear is of having to leave a message.
 People worry they're going to stammer and ramble their way through it and sound like an idiot.
-(Fortunately, a lot of modern voice mail systems now let you preview or re-record your voice message, so you aren't under so much pressure to get it perfect the first time.
-I think it depends on the type of system, but when recording your message you can press something like * to be taken to a menu where you have these options.
+(Fortunately, a lot of modern voicemail systems now let you preview or re-record your message, so you aren't under so much pressure to get it perfect the first time.
 Of course, you can't count on being able to access this feature every time.)

 Having your picture taken